[by Renni Browne]

 - “Literary agents don’t want to take on unknown writers anymore.”

 - “Publishers only want novelists who have a strong platform or a great track record of book sales.”

 - “If by a miracle you get a first novel published, it’ll sell 500 copies to your friends and relatives.”

 - “There’s no place for first novels in today’s bottom-line-oriented publishing scene.”

 Would it surprise you to learn that not one of these statements is true?
-Although having a first novel published is always a long shot, it happens.
+Although having a first novel traditionally published is almost harder than we wish it was, it happens.
 And there are steps you can take to dramatically improve your odds.
 Let’s take the received wisdom above and demythologize it.

-“Publishing-house editors don’t want to read first-novel submissions.”
-The truth is that publishing-house editors are on the lookout for talented new writers of first-rate novels—if they have wonderful plots, irresistible characters, and a smooth, captivating writing style.
+The truth is that acquisitions editors are on the lookout for talented new writers of first-rate novels—if they have wonderful plots, irresistible characters, and a smooth, captivating writing style.
 If publishers don’t sign up new writers today, they won’t have a supply of writers with track records tomorrow.
 Our clients have their manuscripts considered by publishing-house editors frequently, and some of them end up with a contract.

 You want a manuscript that produces this reaction (to use our favorite quote from a senior editor at NAL who bought an initial effort by a client we’d worked with): “It’s so professional I can’t believe this is a first novel!”